lloyd99901/RapidMessageCast/README.md

 - Once done it will close out.

 ## Requirements
+MSG.exe is not included in Windows Home editions.
+Professional/enterprise editions are required.
+Windows 7 and above

+Source code is edited on Visual Studio 2022
 Both the sender and the recipient computers must have a Windows operating system that supports the MSG program in order to utilize RapidMessageCastRun effectively.